How to conduct a website audit

 - Remove these posts altogether from your site

 You have now reached the end of your week 1 assessment and may have a list of issues you can start tackling with your web team.
-Week two will focus on the review of your brand’s performance in search engine results.
+Week two will focus on a review of your brand’s performance in search engine results.

 The way your brand performs in search engine results affects site traffic and conversions.